The Top 10 Blogs To Follow By Every Marketer Around The World

 Chris Lavergne, the founder of Thought Catalog was also named to Forbes “30 under 30” list in 2014.

-Mashable is yet another digital media website.
+Mashable is yet another digital media website and one of the leading blogs to follow.
 It mostly publishes content on recent events, happenings.
 The content also includes tactics that can be used by beginner bloggers to channelize their efforts effectively.
-With an Alexa Rank of 813 on October 2017, it is regarded the best blog in its domain.
-It is essentially described as a global, multi-platform media and entertainment company, powered by its own proprietary technology, It is highly considered as a go-to source for tech, digital culture, and entertainment content for its customer base spread worldwide.
+With an Alexa Rank of 813 in October 2017, it is regarded as the best blog in its domain.
+It is essentially described as a global, multi-platform media and entertainment company, powered by its proprietary technology, It is highly considered as a go-to source for tech, digital culture, and entertainment content for its customer base spread worldwide.

 With the track record of its consistent growth, Mashable acquired a YouTube channel called CineFix from Whalerock Industries in June 2016.